microsoft/FastTrack/scripts/get-teamsusage/README.md

 1. Login to Portal.Azure.Com
 2. Navigate to "Azure Active Directory" > "App Registrations"
 3. Click "New Application Registration"
-4. Give your application a friendly name, Select application type "native", and enter a redirect URL in the format urn:foo and click create
+4. Give your application a friendly name, Select application type "native", and enter a redirect URL in the format "urn:foo" and click create
 5. Click on the App > Required Permissions
 6. Click Add and select the "Microsoft Graph" API
 7. Grant the App the "Read All Usage Reports" permission